talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

     - **Example**: `"mycompany-tf"`, `"project-name"`
     - **Used for**: Creating unique names for all resources
     - **⚠️ Important**: Choose a unique prefix to avoid naming conflicts

-### Optional Variables

-1. `principal_arn` (Optional - Not Required)

-    - **Type**: `string` (optional, defaults to current caller's ARN)
-    - **Description**: AWS IAM principal (user or role) ARN that will have access to the S3 bucket.
-If not provided, Terraform automatically detects and uses the current caller's ARN (the identity running Terraform).
-    - **Default**: Automatically uses `data.aws_caller_identity.current.arn`
-    - **Example**: `"arn:aws:iam::123456789012:user/myuser"` or
-    `"arn:aws:iam::123456789012:role/myrole"`
-    - **Used for**: Granting access to AWS to execute all needed operations.
-    - **Security Note**: ⚠️ **No need to hard-code ARNs!** The default behavior automatically uses the current caller's ARN, whether it's:
-      - Your local IAM user
-      - An assumed IAM role (automatically handled by the scripts - see [Local Execution](#option-2-local-execution))
-      - A GitHub Actions OIDC role
-    - **Local Deployment**: For local deployment, the scripts automatically assume the IAM role configured in `AWS_STATE_ACCOUNT_ROLE_ARN` GitHub secret.
-Terraform will automatically detect and use the assumed role's ARN.
-    - **When to override**: Only set this if you need to grant access to a different principal than the one running Terraform.
-    - **How to find it** (if needed):
-      - For IAM User: AWS Console → IAM → Users → Your User → Summary → ARN
-      - For IAM Role: AWS Console → IAM → Roles → Your Role → Summary → ARN

 ## How to Run